 You’ve probably noticed that food allergies have been on the rise in recent years.
 Peanut, milk, tree nut, shellfish allergies and celiac disease have all seen an increase in incidence as well as an accompanying elevation in public consciousness.
 While some intolerances can trigger relatively mild reactions, others are severe allergic reactions and can be life-threatening, even from trace amounts.

 According to the Centers for Disease Control, food allergies are responsible for approximately 30,000 emergency room visits per year.

 A 2015 Northwestern Medicine study found that ER trips and hospitalizations for children with severe food allergies nearly tripled in Illinois in five years.
 For anyone dealing with a food sensitivity issue, it’s important to know what’s in your food products.

 Under the The Food Allergen Labeling and Consumer Protection Act (FALCPA), food ingredient labeling laws were modified in 2004 (and went into effect in 2006) to require clearer labelling regarding the eight major food allergens, which have been found to comprise 90 percent of all food allergies.
 These laws apply to packaged foods, but not to food items that are made to order—such as food served in a restaurant.

 Dining out with Food Allergies

 In the event of a serious allergic reaction triggered by eating commercially prepared food, talk to an experienced personal injury attorney who is familiar with food allergy injuries.
+Most law firms and personal injury lawyers offer a free consultation.
 For more information on this area of law, see our overview of personal injury law.